 We reckon the Coventry of today is very photogenic, and definitely worth a visit.
 Less than 150 miles from 95% of the largest UK population centres, it's easy to reach - with easy places to park, and a train station just 55 minutes from London.
-Coventry is also appealing to a new breed of tourists keen to chalk up a visit to a historic, increasingly fashionable city that defined urban style the late 1950s/early 60's - and has so many starkly original contrasts of architecture, industry, creativity and culture.
+Coventry is also appealing to a new breed of tourists keen to chalk up a visit to a historic, increasingly fashionable city that defined urban style in the late 1950s/early 60s - and has so many starkly original contrasts of architecture, industry, creativity and culture.

 Take a quick peek at the map - then scroll down to the pics 'n info section that follows our brief introduction to the City's history, highlighting what's worth exploring in each quarter>>

 Coventrians love having conversations about their city.
-And while there's lots going on with our changing skyline, not least with expansion of super-successful Coventry University (and of course, bidding to be the UK 2021 City of Culture) , we thought we'd tell you about some of the best places to visit.
+And while there's lots going on with our changing skyline, not least with the expansion of super-successful Coventry University (and of course, bidding to be the UK 2021 City of Culture) , we thought we'd tell you about some of the best places to visit.

 Historic buildings, nice bars, restaurants, parks, museums, modern architecture ... most of it within a short stroll.
 You just need to know where to look!

 The iconic 1960s ringroad follows roughly the same route around the city as the ancient medieval city walls - completed in 1455 and featuring 12 sandstone gatehouses.
 Two of these can still be seen today: Cook Street, and Priory - aka Swanswell - gates, close by the Transport Museum.

 Coventry had two 'golden ages'.
 The first, primarily based on wool and textile production, lasted from the mid-14th century through to the early-16th century.
 Then, from the early 1850s through to the 1960s, Coventry prospered again through silk weaving and later watchmaking, while the first half of the 20th century saw Coventry's motor vehicle production industry thriving.